kaleidawave/ezno/checker/specification/specification.md

 > Here argument is fine.
 In the body the return type is `any` (inferred constraint, but doesn't matter)

-- Expected string, found any
+- Expected string, found void
 - Cannot return 5 because the function is expected to return void

 #### Indexing into (fixed) type